algosup/2024-2025-project-3-quickest-path-team-1/documents/FunctionalSpecifications.md

 ## A. Project summary

 SmashThePath aims to determine the time between two nodes and find the fastest way.
 Users can use it to save time and travel more effectively across the United States.
-This project is an opportunity to dive into the renowned C++ language [^3].
+This project is an opportunity to dive into the renowned C++ language[^cpp].
 Our main goal is to create an easier way to determine the fastest time between two nodes.

 ## B. Out of scope